wptrainingteam/learn-wp-content/tutorials/php8-testing.md

 composer -v
 ```

-Once you have Composer installed, you can install PHPCompatibility and the PHP_CodeSniffer with the WordPress coding standards by running the following command in your plugin directory:
+Once you have Composer installed, you can initialise the composer project by running the following command inside the plugin directory:

 ``` bash
 composer init